Traffic Topology

 05-Settings

-• Display Full Name: Display the full name of the node or the default display.
+• Show Full Name: Display full node names or abbreviated names

-• Download CSV Data: Supports downloading the data information of the traffic topology.
+• Download CSV Data: Download the data of the traffic topology

-• View API: View the interface information that generates the traffic topology.
+• View API: View the API information used to generate the traffic topology

 #1.1.5 Expand Table

-Click the Expand Table button to display the metrics of nodes and paths in the traffic topology in a list form, including resource monitoring, path monitoring, and path difference tables.
+Click the Expand Table button to display the metrics of nodes and paths in the traffic topology in a list format, including resource monitoring, path monitoring, and path difference tables.

 06-Table